EducationA comprehensive guide to cannabidiol and neurological disorders

 Epilepsy is a condition in which the patient has experienced several seizure events.
 There are various types of epilepsy, and no two epilepsy patients have the exact same set of symptoms.

-Some patients suffer from generalized epilepsy, which can manifest in severe seizures with convulsions and complete loss of consciousness to focal seizures.
+Some patients suffer from generalised epilepsy, which can manifest in severe seizures with convulsions and complete loss of consciousness to focal seizures.
 Others have focal epilepsy disorder, which may include brief absence seizures.
 CBD has been shown to help those with mild to severe forms of epilepsy with less severe side effects than pharmaceutical antiepileptic medication.

 Many research studies have indicated that CBD is a safe and effective anti-seizure medication.
 It is gentle and can be slowly increased so that the patient can find the right balance between managing symptoms and avoiding side effects.